swamphobbit22/exhibition-website/DOCUMENTATION.md

 Zustand: Manages state related to the user and collections.
 Data is split into separate stores to keep things clear and maintainable.

+**Users**
+users can set up an account and create their own collections as well as favourite items and share artworks.
+They can also delete their own account - this is permanent.
+Account deletion is a soft-delete for now, on the backend.
+A node.js script could be set up to run in vercel to make sure soft-deleted accounts are fully deleted periodically in Supabase.

 **Considerations**

 Throughout the project, I’ve focused on:
 - Keeping concerns separated for easier maintenance and future scaling
+- reusability

 - Writing clean, readable code

 - Avoiding unnecessary complexity

+**To run this project**
+Fork and clone the repo and run npm install.